saadbutt/geth-ethchain/README.md

 # Geth Blacklist Functionality and Configuration

-This geth file contains blacklist functionality for testnet
+This geth file contains blacklist functionality for mainnet

 ## Overview